Criticism of credit scoring systems in the United States: Credit invisibility

 The concept of "credit invisibility" (a term used by the Consumer Financial Protection Bureau, the CFPB) is factored into this as there are many individuals who do not use or need credit (usually the elderly), avoid using credit, or avoid participating in the credit system.
 Being credit invisible puts consumers at a disadvantage.
 Hispanic Americans are typically more likely to pay in cash and pool resources with extended family.
-None of this is visible to credit reporting agencies and therefore leaves Hispanics outside the ability to make major purchases.
-Another group of American's that are, "left in digital poorhouse", a phrase coined by social scientist Virginia Eubanks are young—in particular, millennials.
+None of this is visible to credit reporting agencies and therefore leaves Hispanics without the ability to make major purchases.
+Another group of Americans that are, "left in digital poorhouse," a phrase coined by social scientist Virginia Eubanks, are young—in particular, millennials.
 This is due to access versus ownership—unable to purchase because of low credit, they seek alternatives to buying cars or houses.
 They also do not use credit cards as much as cash and rely on mobile payment apps like Venmo.
-None of these transactions are captured by credit reporting agencies and leave students credit invisible.
+None of these transactions are captured by credit reporting agencies and leave students' credit invisible.
 Further, millennials report believing that being debt free is a sign of financial success.
 To build a credit score requires one to take on debt, acting effectively as a debt score.